Blog Archive

 COA's are good, but they need to be from a highly respected authority such as those listed under E-bay's recommended COA list; more on this later.

-I am in the habit of contacting seller with errors in their listings and providing what I believe to be the correct information concerning the item, and often receive a kind response.
+I am in the habit of contacting sellers with errors in their listings and providing what I believe to be the correct information concerning the item, and often receive a kind response.
 Occasionally however, my comments are ignored, or rejected as inaccurate.
 It is disheartening when the item sells, for I know two things have occurred.
 First, that the buyer has unknowingly paid too much for an incorrectly identified item, and second, that this buyer will then continue the false history out of ignorance as he shows the item to friends, and eventually sells or passes the item on years later.
 I am not in the habit of contacting sellers that obviously are knowingly selling forgeries, as nothing is accomplished by doing so.

 Some of the commonly misidentified material I've observed: